A Bookworm's Travel Guide to St. Augustine

 Villa Zorayda in downtown St. Augustine is an architectural feat inspired by the look and feel of the Alhambra palace in Spain.
 The house is the noted subject of the book Tales of the Alhambra, and Villa Zorayda is named for one of the princesses in the story, "The Legend of the Three Princesses."

 The city of St. Augustine gets its name from land being spotted on the feast of St. Augustine of Hippo.
-This Roman pagan turned Christian convert from the 300s A.D. was a father of the early church and wrote the first autobiography of the Western world.
+This Roman pagan turned Christian convert from the 300s A.D. was a father of the early church and wrote the first autobiography of the western world.
 His book Confessions continues to tell a very relatable story of the empty illusions of wealth and debauchery, the frustration of meddlesome mothers, and the search for the greatest questions of the heart.

 Anyone who reads Confessions will recognize many of the scenes captured in the stained glass windows of the Cathedral Basilica of St. Augustine on the Plaza de la Constitución, most of which illustrate important moments from Augustine's life.
 These include the scene of Augustine's conversion with his friend Alypius, when Augustine became gravely ill, and when Augustine sat conversing with his mother.